Tulul adh-Dhahab: Location

 The two hills (Levantine Arabic təlūl, formal tullayn) are situated in the Zarqa Valley at the opening of the southern Wadi Hajjaj.
 The hills, both of them bearing ruins, are approximately 120m above the riverbed and force the Zarqa on a winding course around them.
 The western, al-Gharbi, is larger and located on the north side of the U-shaped meander of the Zarqa.
 The eastern, al-Sharqi, mound is significantly smaller.

 Until the 20th century, the hills obstructed the way to the Zarqa heading east.
 Ancient hikers had to dodge their way into the valley and head to the Wadi Hajjaj, the shortest way to the settlement area of the Ammonites.
 That is the reason why the Tulul al-Dhahab had, until the construction of the Roman road at the exit of Zarqa in the Jordan Valley near the present village of Abū al-Zīghān, a high strategic importance.
 6.5 km west of the Tulul al-Dhahab is the large tell of Deir Alla, dating to the Bronze and Iron Age, commonly identified with the biblical city of Sukkot.

 Identification

 Tulul adh-Dahab is identified with several place names mentioned in ancient sources.

-Up until 1970, biblical scholars identified the whole site (or one or other of the twin peaks) with the biblical city of Penuel.
+Until 1970, biblical scholars identified the whole site (or one or other of the twin peaks) with the biblical city of Penuel.
 Penuel is mentioned in the Book of Genesis as the site of Jacob's struggle with the angel.
 In 1 Kings, it is mentioned as a capital for Jeroboam, which he fortified.
 Based on the Genesis account, scholars believed Penuel to be the location of a sacred sanctuary, and presumed that there must have been a temple from Iron Age I or earlier on one of the peaks.